giorgi43/SFML/README.md

 # SFML
-games and other stuff made with SFML
+games and other stuff made with SFML lib

 ### install SFML first
 on debian: